Frequently Asked Questions

 - Prescription eyeglasses (good idea to bring a spare pair in case they get lost or broken)

-- Saline for lenses (preferably use contacts that you don’t have to change every day
+- contact lenses and saline (preferably use contacts that you don’t have to change every day)

 *Please read sections below for additional information.

 You will require gumboots (aka wellingtons or muck boots), which are knee-high rubber boots.
 These are essential for all activities, every day at the station.
 You can bring these from home or buy them in Puerto Maldonado.
 If you have an unusual size, don’t risk it and please buy your boots at home.
 Select a natural colored or black pair, if possible.
 You will wear these boots every single day while you are in the forest, so if you’re bringing them from home, break them in if you can and make sure they are comfortable.
 If you have sensitive feet with arch trouble, please bring insoles for your boots.

 At the station, it is important to put your name on your boots to avoid confusion.
 Anterior areas will also be provided so that the boots do not enter and muddy up the bedrooms or common areas.

 A pair of sneakers will come in handy during your travels and for use while at camp itself.
 You will never wear flip-flops at camp, for your own safety.
 You may however prefer to bring a pair so that you can wear them to — or in — the shower.

 Update for 2021:

 Our partners in Peru say that the more of you who can bring them from home, the better.
 This is in case local supplies run low and you cannot find your size.
 You will also be able to assure the most comfortable fit with boots from home, since there will be more options.
 Remember, you will be wearing these for many hours every single day.
 No one goes into the rainforest without them.